The real origin of Panama hat

 The costs of original Panama hats

 I will just say this.
-The more it costs the higher quality is the hat, but only if you buy it in the right place.
-I am not here to tell you where to buy it because I am no expert in that, but if you are keen on spending a considerate amount for the finest Panama hat you must do your search and make sure you choose well.
-Go back to the section on how to recognize a finely made Panama hat, or check out this even more detailed description.
+The more expensive the hat, the higher the quality, but only if you buy it in the right place.
+I am not here to tell you where to buy it because I am no expert in that, but if you are keen on spending a considerable amount on the finest Panama hat, you must do your research and make sure you choose well.
+Go back to the section on recognizing a finely made Panama hat, or check out this even more detailed description.
 Or you just take a trip to Ecuador and go to the source directly.

-Disclaimer: the source for this article were mainly BrentBlack site and Wikipedia, UNESCO Video but also I have to give credit to Ultrafino and Chimuadventures.
-Please note that I don’t have any commercial or personal relationship with the above-mentioned companies.
+Disclosure: The sources for this article were mainly the BrentBlack site, Wikipedia, and UNESCO Video, but I also have to give credit to Ultrafino and Chimuadventures.
+Please note that I don’t have any commercial or personal relationship with the companies mentioned above.